 The State Museum at the Heritage Center is open!
 Experience the first two museum galleries. :.
 The remaining galleries will open Nov.
 2, 2014, our grand opening and North Dakota’s 125th anniversary.

 Please use the existing west doors and parking lot.
 Buses should park on the Mall.
 The new east front doors and parking lot will be open later this summer.

 Experience the beauty and wonder of the first two galleries at the North Dakota Heritage Center & State Museum.

 Start your chronological journey through time with the Adaptation Gallery: Geologic Time.
 Dinosaur tracks in the hallway floor lead you to the story early North Dakota life and geology, featuring life-sized skeleton casts of Tyrannosaurus rex and a Triceratops ready to battle.

 Follow the footprints symbolizing the arrival of the first people to inhabit North Dakota.
 Innovation Gallery: Early Peoples features more than 1,000 artifacts telling the story of early life on the Northern Plains.
 Don’t miss the exquisite 6’ x 20’ hand-painted mural of Double Ditch Indian Village in 1550.

 Also open are the new Museum Store, new Great Plains Theater, the renovated Russell Reid Auditorium, select hallway exhibits and more.

 The final galleries, the Inspiration Gallery: Yesterday and Today, and the Governors Gallery, will open Nov.
 2, 2014, in conjunction with North Dakota’s 125th anniversary of statehood.

-When the Heritage Center expansion project is complete, there will be 39,000 feet of museum space—nearly double the original gallery size!
-This means we will be able to display more from our collections, tell the story of North Dakota in greater depth, and incorporate up-to-date techniques.
+When the Heritage Center expansion project is complete, you'll enjoy 39,000 feet of museum space—nearly double the original gallery size!
+We're excited to be able to display more from our collections and tell the story of North Dakota in greater depth.

 612 East Boulevard Ave.